High-Fidelity Mural Restoration via a Unified Hybrid Mask-Aware Transformer: Experiments

 \subsection{Optimization of Style Fusion Parameters}

-The Mask-Conditional Style Fusion module governs the generative prior by combining three representations: Semantic Style ($s_{img}$), Latent Style ($s_{latent}$), and Mask Geometry Style ($s_{mask}$).
-To evaluate the effect of capacity distribution within this module, we compare three dimensional configurations on the Nine-Colored Deer dataset:
+The Mask-Conditional Style Fusion module controls the generative prior by combining three complementary representations: Semantic Style ($s_{img}$), Latent Style ($s_{latent}$), and Mask Geometry Style ($s_{mask}$).
+The baseline dimensionality is selected from a small validation sweep rather than fixed arbitrarily.
+We first allocate more capacity $s_{img}$ because the mural color palette and global semantic layout are shared across many patches, keep sufficient capacity in $s_{latent}$ to preserve stochastic texture variation, and use a compact $s_{mask}$ branch because the binary mask provides low-entropy geometric information.
+To evaluate the effect of this capacity distribution, we compare three-dimensional configurations on the Nine-Colored Deer dataset:

 \begin{itemize} \item \textbf{Equal Capacity:} A flat dimensional distribution where $s_{img} = 180$, $s_{latent} = 180$, and $s_{mask} = 180$. \item \textbf{Heavy Semantic Bias:} A highly constrained conditional setup where semantic features dominate ($s_{img} = 360$), while the latent and mask capacities are bottlenecked ($s_{latent} = 64$, $s_{mask} = 16$). \item \textbf{Baseline Capacity:} Our baseline distribution ($s_{img} = 360$, $s_{latent} = 180$, $s_{mask} = 64$). \end{itemize}